rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

-The difference is that with the definition in Listing 19-21, we could also implement `Iterator<String> for Counter`, or any other type as well, so that we'd have multiple implementations of `Iterator` for `Counter`.
-In other words, when a trait has a generic parameter, we can implement that trait for a type multiple times, changing the generic type parameters' concrete types each time.
+The difference is that with the definition in Listing 19-21, we could also implement `Iterator<String> for Counter`, or any other type as well, so that we’d have multiple implementations of `Iterator` for `Counter`.
+In other words, when a trait has a generic parameter, we can implement that trait for a type multiple times, changing the generic type parameters’ concrete types each time.
-Then when we use the `next` method on `Counter`, we'd have to provide type annotations to indicate which implementation of `Iterator` we wanted to use.
+Then when we use the `next` method on `Counter`, we’d have to provide type annotations to indicate which implementation of `Iterator` we wanted to use.

-With associated types, we can't implement a trait on a type multiple times.
+With associated types, we can’t implement a trait on a type multiple times.
 Using the actual definition of `Iterator` from Listing 19-20, we can only choose once what the type of `Item` will be, since there can only be one `impl Iterator for Counter`.
-We don't have to specify that we want an iterator of `u32` values everywhere that we call `next` on `Counter`.
+We don’t have to specify that we want an iterator of `u32` values everywhere that we call `next` on `Counter`.

 The benefit of not having to specify generic type parameters when a trait uses